zKiwiko/Astral/README.md

 ```

 If the 'int' is set to 100, itll set the axis to 32767. and vice versa with -100.

-# Packages
-Astral uses a `.ldll` (Lua Dynamic Linking Library) and `.clua` (compiled Lua) as package file types.
-They are both compiled by Astral; the only difference is the code inside them.
-`.ldll` files contain C++ code using the Lua Library and can be called at any point during run time, Similar to calling a `.dll` file in Python or Lua. `.ldll` files can contain
-new globals Astral doesnt already contain. `.clua` contains compiled Lua code which can contain generic Lua code along with globals declared by Astral.

-Default Lua packages are natively supported aswell, such as math, io, coroutine, debug, base64, package, string and table.

 # Global Functions
 Functions usable within your lua script.